solana-labs/ecosystem/projects/CryptoPets.md

 discord: https://discord.gg/XEUUwsUTPc
 ---

 CryptoPets are the first augmented reality NFTs on Solana, which can be used as in-game avatars for their upcoming P2E game.
-The team is following up with an open-source, interoperable, metaverse project that CryptoPets will be apart of.
+The team is following up with an open-source, interoperable, metaverse project that CryptoPets will be a part of.